balaram-krishna/Text-To-Image-Indian-/README.md

 ---

-## 🏷️ License

-Specify your license here (e.g., MIT License).

----

 ## 📌 Notes

 - Notebook is clean and ready to run on Colab.
 - Outputs are not included in GitHub for clean rendering.
 - Users can generate outputs themselves by running the notebook.
-Next Steps for You:

-Save this as README.md in your project folder.

-Commit and push:

-git add README.md
-git commit -m "Add polished README for Text-To-Image-Indian project" git push origin main